 The Gardens are recognised as a centre of excellence and we are delighted to have been awarded a Learning Outside the Classroom Quality Badge in recognition of our high-quality education service.

 Growing Schools Garden Award

-The Gardens are proud to announce being awarded a Growing Schools Garden Award in recognition by the Department for Education that we:
+Birmingham Botanical Gardens are proud to have been awarded a Growing Schools Garden Award in recognition by the Department for Education that we:

 – are host to teacher training and educators to develop outside classrooms for learning.

 The Children’s University is an International critically-acclaimed charity which encourages all children aged 5 to 14 years to try new experiences, develop new interests and acquire new skills through participation in innovative and creative Learning Activities outside of the school day.